zammad/zammad-documentation/prerequisites-software.rst

 2. Database Server
 ==================

 Zammad will store all content in an RDBMS.
-You can choose between the following products.
+You can choose between the following products:

 * MySQL 5.6+
 * MariaDB 10.0+